 State Senator Scott Wiener, D-San Francisco, weighs in on his bill that could allow California bars and nightclubs to stay open until 4 a.m.
-By Bryan Anderson 🗷 | Taryn Luna 🕱 Gov. Jerry Brown is known to have a drink or two, but he believes there is "enough mischief" at California bars open until 2 a.m.
+By Bryan Anderson 🕿 | Taryn Luna 🕿 Gov. Jerry Brown is known to have a drink or two, but he believes there is "enough mischief" at California bars open until 2 a.m.
 He vetoed a measure Friday that would have extended last call by two hours in nine California cities.
 "Without question, these two extra hours will result in more drinking," Brown wrote in his veto message.
-"California's laws regulating late night drinking have been on mayhem."
-Oil and gas creates 55.000 more hours of By continuing to use this site, you give your consent to our use of cookies for analytics, personalization and ads.
-Read more inRead invented by Teads
+"California's laws regulating late night drinking have been on the Oil and gas creates 55,000 more hours of mayhem."
+By continuing to use this site, you give your consent to our use of cookies for analytics, personalization and ads.
+Read more Х CA Gov. Jerry Brown vetoes bill to extend bar closing times | The Sacramento Bee ADVERTISING

+inRead invented by Teads

 Senate Bill 905 by Sen. Scott Wiener, D-San Francisco, would have authorized bars in Cathedral City, Coachella, Long Beach, Los Angeles, Oakland, Palm Springs, Sacramento, San Francisco and West Hollywood to stay open until 4 a.m as part of a pilot program beginning Jan.
 1, 2021.

 Your All Access subscription is waiting!